apache/arrow/docs/source/python/integration/dataset.rst

 * Filters passed down should be fully executed.
 While other systems have scanners that are "best-effort", only executing the parts of the filter that it can, PyArrow datasets should always remove all rows that don't match the filter.
+If the implementation cannot execute the filter, it should raise an exception.
+A limited set of expressions are allowed in these filters for the general protocol.
+See the docstrings for ``Scannable`` below for details.
 * The API does not require that a dataset has metadata about all fragments loaded into memory.
 Indeed, to scale to very large Datasets, don't eagerly load all the fragment metadata into memory.
 Instead, load fragment metadata